 Whether to fuel your next run or a day chasing the kids, these delicious and nutritious recipes pack the energy you need as a busy momma.
 These recipes are also easy-to-make to match your fast-paced life.
 As an added bonus, we’ve included as many kid-friendly recipes as possible to minimize the pain of preparing one meal for yourself and another for the rest of your family.

 Oatmeal is the best friend of many runners.
 With fiber, protein, carbs and a low glycemic index, it has all the things runners need.
 If you’re looking for a new way to enjoy this power food, whip up a batch of these baked blueberry oatmeal cups.
-They’re super easy to make and freeze well.
+They’re super easy to make and they also freeze well.
 Delicately sweet and packed with energizing goodness, they may not last long if your kids get ahold of them.
-As such,

 Run over to our private Facebook group of running mommas.
 Join now!